 Grammy winner, 5-time Grammy nominee and seven-time Emmy nominee Nan Schwartz, is unquestionably America’s most renowned woman composer except for one notable exception – her own symphonic works for the concert stage had, until now, previously never been recorded.
 This remarkable omission from the classical music-recording catalogue has finally been rectified with this extraordinary album, conducted by the eminent New York-based Australian conductor, Kevin Purcell.

-This much anticipated and extraordinary record was released by Divine Art Records in March 2018 in both CD and digital formats.
-Kevin Purcell conducts The Synchron Stage Orchestra, Wien and the Bratislava Studio Symphony Orchestra.
+This much anticipated and extraordinary record was released by Divine Art Records in March 2018 in both CD and digital formats to worldwide acclaim.
+Kevin Purcell conducts The Synchron Stage Orchestra, Vienna, and the Bratislava Studio Symphony Orchestra.

-Taking two years to produce, across three continents, the 83-piece orchestra Vienna sessions are augmented by the crème-de-la-crème of New York’s finest Jazz musicians and two brilliant Australian soloists combining to create the orchestral masterpieces Aspirations and Perspectives.
+Taking ove two years to produce, across three continents, the 83-piece orchestra Vienna sessions were augmented by the crème-de-la-crème of New York’s finest Jazz musicians as well as two brilliant Australian instrumental soloists contributing to create the orchestral masterpieces Aspirations and Perspectives.

 The four works by Nan Schwartz on this album are ingeniously coupled with the premiere recording of Australian composer Brenton Broadstock’s evocative Concerto For Orchestra: an homage to the iconic Miles Davis album ‘Kind of Blue’.

 Concerto for Orchestra (Made in Heaven) (25:30)

 BBC Music Magazine

 Evocative and tuneful – top drawer reading.” —Michael Beek

 Schwartz’s sound has a lithe, film-score clarity, showcased in lucid performances.
 [The Broadstock piece] is a work of glittering colour and gleaming brass – a perfect companion to the Schwartz.” —Angus McPherson